VenessaEWDD/hello-world/README.md

 # hello-world
-Trying to learn a new tool for creating and analyzing data sets.
+Trying to learn a new tool for creating and analyzing data.
+If information is not descriptive enough, see procedure manual for more detail